robertjskelton/robertjskelton.github.io/_posts/2024-06-21-suzuki-cappuccino-fuel-filter.markdown

 ![Cappuccino](/images/capfp/1.jpg)

-After getting some fuel cut issues, I decided to change the fuel pump on my 1992 Suzuki Cappuccino.
+After getting some fuel cut issues, I decided to change the fuel pump on my 1992 Suzuki Cappuccino (EA11R).
 I bought a [PF5982](https://amzn.to/4cbraNk) fuel filter, which fits a Chevy Tracker and Suzuki Vitara, it was a little bit longer but still fit.

 Replacing the filter was pretty annoying to do.
 There is very little room to work in this cramped area of the car.